microsoft/golazo/docs/meetings-and-ceremonies.md

 3. Review actions from previous retro
 4. New observations (group similar items)
 5. Select 1–3 actionable changes (small, testable)
-6. Owners + review date
+6. Owners and review date

 Waste heuristic: If you wouldn’t do more of it if you had time, can you reduce or remove it?